docker-archive/classicswarm/docs/install-manual.md

 To keep things simple, you are going to run a single consul daemon on the same host as one of the Swarm managers.

-1. To start, copy the following launch command to a text file.

-        $ docker run -d -p 8500:8500 --name=consul progrium/consul -server -bootstrap

-2. Use SSH to connect to the `manager0` and `consul0` instance.
+1. Use SSH to connect to the `consul0` instance.

         $ ifconfig

-3. From the output, copy the `eth0` IP address from `inet addr`.
+2. From the output, copy the `eth0` IP address from `inet addr`.

-4. Using SSH, connect to the `manager0` and `consul0` instance.

-5. Paste the launch command you created in step 1. into the command line.
+3. Paste the launch command into the command line:

         $ docker run -d -p 8500:8500 --name=consul progrium/consul -server -bootstrap

+4. Enter `docker ps`.

+    From the output, verify that a consul container is running.
+    Then, disconnect from the `consul0` instance.

 Your Consul node is up and running, providing your cluster with a discovery backend.
 To increase its reliability, you can create a high-availability cluster